diego-nieto-pena/testcontainers/README.md

 - Tests should clean up the state after execution.
 This approach consumes much more development time and is error-prone.

 Pros and Cons
+Option one is using real AWS services for our tests and hence making sure the application can work with them.
+It has the downside of additional AWS costs
 You run tests against real components, for example, the PostgreSQL database instead of the H2 database, which doesn’t support the Postgres-specific functionality (e.g. partitioning or JSON operations).
 You can mock AWS services with Localstack or Docker images provided by AWS.
 It will simplify administrative actions, cut costs and make your build offline.
 You can run your tests offline - no Internet connection is needed.
 It is an advantage for people who are traveling or if you have a slow Internet connection (when you have already run them once and there is no version change in the container).